januzgi/Jyunioni/app/src/main/README.md

 Easiest way to get started with Jyunioni would be to copy the classes into your own project.

-At first, you need to create a new project in Android Studio.
+1. At first, you need to create a new project in Android Studio.
 Name the project as something else than "jyunioni" to use Firebase console later.
 Choose your project to target API 15 and later (IceCreamSandwich) on Phone / Tablet.
 Choose to "Add No Activity" to the project in the creation process.
-Guide for creating a new project can be found [here](https://developer.android.com/studio/projects/create-project.html "Creating a new project in Android Studio").
+* Guide for creating a new project in Android Studio can be found [here](https://developer.android.com/studio/projects/create-project.html "Creating a new project in Android Studio").

-To get the classes pull this repository to your local machine: `git pull https://github.com/januzgi/Jyunioni-app` Guide for creating a local repository can be found [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository "How to set up a repository using git").
+2. To get the classes pull this repository to your local machine: `git pull https://github.com/januzgi/Jyunioni-app`
+* Guide for creating a local repository can be found [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository "How to set up a repository using git").

-Once you have set up your new project in Android Studio and have the classes locally in your machine, you can copy the Jyunioni classes and the manifest.
-You need to update the package name from `com.example.android.jyunioni` to `com.example.android.MyApplication` in various lines in *AndroidManifest.xml*.
+3. Once you have set up your new project in Android Studio and have the classes locally in your machine, you can copy the Jyunioni classes, folders and the manifest.

+**Put:**
+* all folders and their content from Jyunioni-app/app/src/main/res/ into `/MyApplication/app/src/main/res`.
+This means you can delete all the default folders in `res/` before copypasting the Jyunioni repository `res/` folders.
+* .java classes into `/MyApplication/app/src/main/java/com/example/android/myapplication/`
+* AndroidManifest.xml into `/MyApplication/app/src/main/`

+You need to update the package name from `com.example.android.jyunioni` to `com.example.android.MyApplication` in various lines in **AndroidManifest.xml**.
+You also need to update every .java file package declaration to `package com.example.android.myapplication;`.

-There are two Gradle files that need to be modified for running Jyunioni.
+4. There are two Gradle files that need to be modified for running Jyunioni.
 1) build.gradle (Project: MyApplication)
 2) build.gradle (Module: app)

-The following codes are the contents of the Gradle files.
+The following codes are the contents of the two Gradle files.
-1) build.gradle (Project: MyApplication)
+1) **build.gradle (Project: MyApplication)**
 ```java
 // Top-level build file where you can add configuration options common to all sub-projects/modules.